 Four-legged friends are very welcome on the estate.
 Bring your dog for daily walks in Comer Woods.
 You don't need to book to visit here.
 If you fancy a change of scene, come and explore the Dingle and Parkland walks at Dudmaston Hall.
 Just remember to book your entry ticket in advance by visiting the 'What's on' section on our website.

 Open everyday, all year-round, Comer Woods is a great place to do your daily dog walk.
 With circular routes of varying distances, there's always somewhere new to explore.
 Dogs are free to explore off lead in the woodland but please be respectful of other people and wildlife.

 There is a dog poo bin in Comer Woods car park.
 If it is appropriate, please 'stick and flick' dog mess off the trails and footpaths.

-Parking in Comer Woods is free for National Trust members, £1.50 for 90 minutes or £3 all day.
+Parking in Comer Woods is free for National Trust members.
+A small parking charge applies to non-members.
 Please scan your membership card in the machine to receive your free ticket.
 Funds raised in the car park help us to pay for on-going conservation and access work in the woods.

 Where can we go?

 Dogs on leads are welcome in the orchard, courtyard and on parkland walks.
-Take in the views, make the most of the open spaces and more secluded paths make Dudmaston a dog walker's paradise.
+Take in the views, make the most of the open spaces and explore the pathways together.